 What to do there: This site gets incredibly crowded, so show up early if you want the chance to touch his toe and test the legends.
 Apparently, it causes good luck to anyone who touches it, which is why one toe is now shiny and golden from all the contact.

-#25 – The Scotch Whiskey Experience – Cool place to see in Edinburgh with friends!
+#25 – The Scotch Whisky Experience – Cool place to see in Edinburgh with friends!

-Why it’s so awesome: Scotland is famous for its whiskey, so you can’t visit the city without trying what’s on offer.
-And this is one of the best venues in the country to both try whiskey and learn more about it.
+Why it’s so awesome: Scotland is famous for its whisky, so you can’t visit the city without trying what’s on offer.
+And this is one of the best venues in the country to both try whisky and learn more about it.

-What to do there: They have a range of tours at this restaurant to suit all budgets and all whiskey tastes.
+What to do there: They have a range of tours at this restaurant to suit all budgets and all whisky tastes.
 If you really enjoy whiskey and want to learn more, you can also try the masterclasses, training sessions or join a walking tour.
 And if you’re only interested in drinking it, then grab a table at the restaurant and order a drink with your meal.

 Get insured for your trip to Edinburgh!